Who is Online

 Eternity 96

-Most of us will be very content to be well remembered by our friends and community; to positively influence our children and grandchildren’s development; or alternatively, perhaps, to abjure from children at all and through our contributions to community support those of others.
+Most of us will be very content to be well remembered by our friends and community; to positively influence our children and grandchildren’s development; or alternatively, perhaps, to abjure from having children at all; and through our contributions to a community or civil society, support those of others.

 No comments